Ronnie Lopezcepero

 10. Human Resource Development, Adult Learning, and Staff training within Non-Profit Organizations

-11. Job Automation, Robotics, and the Future of Work"
+11. Job Automation, Robotics, and the Future of Work

 12. Work Analysis: Headmasters in International Private Schools